- What are applied and practicing anthropology?

 - What is the Graduate Studies and Research Office and how do I work with it?

-- What funding or assistantships are available for gradute students?
+- What funding or assistantships are available for graduate students?

 - How do I work with Human Subjects and the Institutional Review Board?